-3. If you are a transfer student, whether or not you have attended a Pre-Registration Conference, your first scheduled Welcome Week activity will be Sunday evening, and you may check in at your residence hall on either Saturday (10:30 a.m. to 5 p.m.) or Sunday (9 a.m. to 5 p.m.).
+2. If you are an entering freshman who attended a Counseling Clinic, you will have no scheduled Welcome Week activities until Sunday, September 23.
+You may, however, check in at your residence hall on either Saturday (between 10:30 a.m. and 5 p.m.) or Sunday (between 9 a.m. and 5 p.m.).